DokkuHeroku/wordpress/README.md

 ##  This is package of wordpress for Dokku (miniHeroku with Docker)

-- Required
+- Required:

         MariaDB
         Dokku
         Git

-- On your Dokku
+- On your Dokku:
+-
         dokku apps:create wordpress
         dokku mariadb:create wordpress

-- Clone and Deploy to Dokku
+- Clone and Deploy to Dokku:

 ```shell
 git clone https://github.com/DokkuHeroku/wordpress.git wordpress